Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has eight doubles, two triples, 15 home runs, 24 walks and 38 RBI (57 total hits).
-He's also swiped seven bases.
+- Ohtani has put up 58 hits with eight doubles, two triples, 15 home runs and 24 walks.
+He has driven in 38 runs with seven stolen bases.

 Ohtani Recent Games